![]() |

 Well, this is quite an update.

 In order to take the aerial photos of Hong Kong Disneyland below, my local hiker friend Michael and I had to trek for seven hours over mountains on hiking trails that ceased to exist.
 We had talked about doing it for two years, but only the expansion gave us the final reason to go.
-This was the real Jungle Cruise, and together with the thunderstorm suprise we got up there I can say it's the scariest thing I have done since putting a needle into a plug when I was a kiddo!
+This was the real Jungle Cruise, and together with the thunderstorm suprise we got up there I can say it's the scariest thing I have done since putting a needle into a wall socket when I was a kiddo!
 You can't see the trail whatsoever (no one must have walked there for years) and there are some perilous cliffs on both sides of the mountain.
 Without exaggeration, our toe nails were bleeding/falling off after that hike.
 Don't try to repeat it.
 I mean it.
 It wasn't funny.

-You get a great view of the Disneyland expansion area: Toy Story Land with its U-shaped orange shuttle coaster and green 'Toy Soldiers Parachute Drop' attraction in the foreground, the world-exclusive and probably terrific dark ride 'Mystic Point' in the middle, and the 'Grizzly Trail' mountain roller coaster (featuring bears and dynamite) in the background.
+We got a great view of the Disneyland expansion area: Toy Story Land with its U-shaped orange shuttle coaster and green 'Toy Soldiers Parachute Drop' attraction in the foreground, the world-exclusive and probably terrific dark ride 'Mystic Point' in the middle, and the 'Grizzly Trail' mountain roller coaster (featuring bears and dynamite) in the background.
 I am anxiously looking forward to this expansion since I believe it will change Hong Kong Disneyland forever.